 BACKGROUND

-The Toll-like receptors (TLRs) are the first line of host defense and are involved in the Helicobacter pylori (H. pylori) recognition and activation of the inflammatory and carcinogenic process.
+Toll-like receptors (TLRs) are the first line of host defense, and are involved in Helicobacter pylori (H. pylori) recognition and activation of both inflammatory and carcinogenic processes.
 The presence of single nucleotide polymorphisms (SNPs) in genes that activate the immune response may modulate the risk of precancerous lesions and gastric cancer (GC).
 Among them, Toll-like receptor 9 (TLR9) polymorphisms have emerged with a risk factor of infectious diseases and cancer, however the studies are still inconclusive.

 AIM